hashicorp-dev-advocates/workshop-spring-vault/instruqt/10-dynamic-secrets-inject-secret-into-application/assignment.md

 <details>
 <summary><b>Solution</b></summary>
-Add two annotations to enable scheduling for the application and refresh scope for the bean in the <b>Code</b> tab.
+Add an annotation to refresh scope for the bean in the <b>Code</b> tab.

 ```java